Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Holt has an income level slightly above the national average, according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Holt is $61,092, while the average income stands at $69,056.
-In comparison, the figures for the Australian Capital Territory are $72,206 and $85,981 respectively.
-Based on a 9.26% growth in wages since financial year 2023, current estimates suggest the median income would be approximately $66,749 and the average income around $75,451 by September 2025.
-According to census data, individual earnings in Holt stand at the 82nd percentile nationally, with a weekly income of $1,041.
-Income distribution shows that 34.7% of Holt's population (2,182 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 34.3% occupy this bracket.
-High housing costs consume 15.6% of income in Holt, yet strong earnings place disposable income at the 65th percentile nationally.
+The suburb of Holt has an income level slightly above the national average, based on the latest data from the Australian Taxation Office (ATO) aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Holt is $61,092, with an average income of $69,056.
+In comparison, the figures for the Australian Capital Territory are $72,206 (median) and $85,981 (average).
+Considering a 10.44% growth in wages since financial year 2023, as indicated by the Wage Price Index, current estimates suggest approximately $67,470 for median income and $76,265 for average income by March 2026.
+According to census data, individual earnings in Holt stand at the 82nd percentile nationally, with weekly earnings of $1,041.
+Income distribution shows that 34.7% of Holt's population (2,225 individuals) falls within the $1,500 - $2,999 income range, which is similar to the surrounding region where 34.3% of residents are in this bracket.
+High housing costs consume 15.6% of income in Holt.
+Despite this, strong earnings place disposable income at the 65th percentile nationally.
 The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income